chisanupong45/Lab9_NumberOneTeam/README.md

    Wait for the installation process to complete.

 ## Accessing the Application
-1. Once the database import is complete, open your web browser.
-2. Access the application by going to `http://localhost:8080/`
+1. Access the application by going to `http://localhost:8080/`

 ## Additional Notes
 - Make sure that ports 8080 and 8081 are not being used by other services on your machine.
-- If you encounter any problems during installation, please read the project documentation or ask for help from the project administrator.
+- If you encounter any problems during installation, please read the project documentation or ask for help from the [Project Administrator](https://github.com/chisanupong45/NumberOneTeam/blob/sprint3/CONTRIBUTING.md).

 That's it!
 You should now have the project installed and running correctly on your machine!